- Can dogs eat cheese?

 Cheese is good for dogs in small amounts.
 It’s true that cheese contains protein, calcium, vitamin A, essential fatty acids and B-complex vitamins, but these are all things your dog would be getting from their regular, complete diet anyway, so there’s no need to add cheese to their diet.
 However, cheese can be given as a treat in very small amounts.

-In some cases, dairy can cause stomach upset in dogs and some are even lactose intolerant so if this is the case with your pup, avoid cheese entirely.
+In some cases, cheese can be bad for dogs.
+Dairy can cause stomach upset and some of them are even lactose intolerant.
+So if this is the case with your pup, avoid cheese entirely.
 Additionally, some cheeses will contain fruits, nuts, onions and garlic – so always avoid these.
+Read more on why cheese can be bad for some dogs below.

 How to feed cheese to dogs